-Sooke is a district municipality situated on the southern tip of Vancouver Island and considered the westernmost community of the Greater Victoria region.
-It offers visitors and residents an authentic west coast experience with its rugged rainforests and unspoiled beaches.
+Sooke is a district municipality situated on the southern tip of Vancouver Island and is considered the westernmost community of the Greater Victoria region.
+The rugged rainforests and unspoiled beaches offer visitors and residents an authentic west coast experience.

 A Bit of History

 The name T’Sou-ke is said to derive from a stickleback fish found at the mouth of the river.
 And for hundreds of years, the T’Sou-ke First Nation was a thriving settlement.
 Then in 1843, when the Hudson’s Bay Company established a fort in the area now known as Victoria, land acquisition by European immigrants followed.
 The first to purchase land at the Sooke Harbour was Captain Walter Colqohoun Grant in 1849.

 Grant is the same person we can thank (or boo, depending on how you look at it) for bringing Scottish broom to Vancouver Island.
 This bright yellow blossom spreads like wildfire and can now be found from Alaska to California and everywhere in between.

 In 1851, the Muir family took up residents in Sooke and, together with Grant, significantly impacted the area’s development.